mike-french/myrex/README.md

 and optionally generate PNG images if you have GraphViz installed.

 The test suite will write graphs for all compiled REGEXes.
-DOT and PNG files are written to the `dot` subdirectory by default.
+The DOT and PNG output files are written to the `dot` subdirectory by default.

 The images of NFAs in this README were auto-generated from tests.